-NYSDOH assures that services are delivered in accordance with the service plan, including type, scope, amount and frequency specified in the plan.
+NYSDOH assures that services are delivered in accordance with the service plan.
 Providers maintain documentation of participant outcomes.
 Such documentation may be in the form of standardized outcome measurements, or documentation of success in goal attainment from one service plan period to the next.
 Review of notes, Individual Service Reports (ISRs) and Detailed Plans are completed to determine if the participant's goals were met.
 Each waiver provider is responsible for the delivery of services in accordance with the approved service plan.